lostallmymoney/MoveMouseLinux/README.md

 DISCLAIMER : Relog for udev rules to apply !

+Piping file is "/run/mouseMoveUtility/mc.pipe", look at the usage section for details.

 `mouseMoveUtility` is a tiny Wayland/X11–agnostic absolute pointer daemon that emulates a touchscreen-like input device using **uinput**.
 It accepts normalized coordinates (`0.0` → `1.0`) via a FIFO pipe and taps the screen